HenrySaya/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 This is a function (islower()) that checks for lowercase letters Returns true if c is lowercase and false otherwise Used main.py to test the function

+8-uppercase.py
+This is a function that prints a string in uppercase followed by a newline